-Hence, the tax incentive to transfer the ownership of large firms to industrial foundations was strong for the period between the 1948 tax reform-when the top marginal statutory tax rate on inheritance increased sharply to 60 percent-and the 1990-1991 tax reform-when the top marginal statutory tax rate on inheritance for generous, and small firms were valued at 30 percent of the book net equity value.
-This rule was in force until the inheritance tax was abolished.

-listed shares decreased sharply to 22.5 percent-i.e., for more than four decades.
-The transfer of capital to industrial foundations has also been common in connection with generational shifts after World War II to avoid inheritance tax (SOU 1968:7).
+Hence, the tax incentive to transfer the ownership of large firms to private foundations was strong for the period between the 1948 tax reform-when the top marginal statutory tax rate on inheritance increased sharply to 60 percent-and the 1990-1991 tax reform-when the top marginal statutory tax rate on inheritance for listed shares decreased sharply to 22.5 percent-i.e., for more than four decades.
+The transfer of capital to private foundations has also been common in connection with generational shifts after World War II to avoid inheritance tax (SOU 1968:7).